Open-Systems-Pharmacology/docs/part-6/r-introduction.md

 ## Adding new outputs

 By default, only outputs that were selected in PK-Sim or MoBi prior to the export of the simulation to `pkml` are generated.
 The user can add new outputs to the simulation with the method `addOutputs`.
 The outputs can be provided either as objects of the type(s) `Molecule`, Parameter`, or `Quantity`, or as path strings.
-The ouput list is a property of the `simulation`.
+The output list is a property of the `simulation`.
 After adding or removing outputs, the corresponding simulation needs to be re-run in order to generate updated results.

     # Clear the list of generated outputs